TheIoTLearningInitiative/InternetOfThingsSensors/documentation/LibrariesContributions.md

 ## Documentation

-> It is highly encouraged to provide at least some basic documentation for the sensors that you want to add to UPM: [Writing sensor documentation](https://github.com/intel-iot-devkit/upm/blob/master/docs/documentation.md)
+> It is highly encouraged to provide at least some basic documentation for the sensors that you want to add to UPM...
+[Writing sensor documentation](https://github.com/intel-iot-devkit/upm/blob/master/docs/documentation.md)